otsaloma/gaupol/win32/README.md

 win32\build.bat
 win32\test-build.bat
 # If needed, enable a console window to see output:
-# winsetup.py: s/base="Win32GUI"/base=None/
+# winsetup.py: s/"Win32GUI"/None/
 ```

 * Check `win32/gaupol.iss` and compile with Inno Setup
-* Install Gaupol and check that it works
+* Install the result and check that it works